Hawkeye (miniseries): Writing

 Hawkeye is set in New York City around the Christmas season of 2024, one year following the events of Avengers: Endgame, with Tran noting that many, but not all, of New York's citizens have "recuperated and continued thriving" following the Blip.
 Renner described the series as being set in the "current" MCU, while occurring over the course of about a week.
 Thomas noted that it had been discussed during development to set the series two years after Endgame in 2025.
 Further discussing the holiday setting, Tran said it "made sense" to have Barton's story set during that time since he would be focused on spending Christmas with his family after losing them during the Blip, and the "holiday spirit" would provide a "different atmosphere and environment" that would contrast to Barton's serious demeanor.
+Feige championed the Christmas setting, requesting to lean further into the holiday since, according to Tran, he felt it was "about the festivity of the holiday season and spending time with family".
+Tran added that the Christmas setting became "kind of like a character in itself" for Hawkeye.

 Casting

 With the series' official announcement in July 2019, Renner was confirmed to be starring in the series as Barton.
 By early September 2019, Hailee Steinfeld had been offered the role of Kate Bishop, but had not yet signed on for the series a month later.
-Variety reported one reason for this was a non-compete clause in her contract with Apple TV+ for starring in the series Dickinson, something Variety felt Steinfeld would be able to negotiate out of.
+Variety reported one reason for this was a non-compete clause in her contract with Apple TV+ for starring in the series Dickinson (2019–2021), something Variety felt Steinfeld would be able to negotiate out of.
 No other actresses had been approached for the role of Bishop.
 When asked about her starring in the series shortly after, Steinfeld said it was "not something that's necessarily happening", but she was confirmed as Bishop in December 2020.
 Tran explained that Steinfeld was never out of contention for the role but Marvel Studios was unable to discuss her involvement until the official announcement and had spent the time since the initial reports attempting to work out how the series could be made with Steinfeld while still being ready for release during the 2021 holiday season.